RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ```
 In addition to this, you will want to stop rotating the games and instead show them in along the length of the screen, `video_allow_rotate` in mame-libretro/arcade to false via the [[Configuration Editor]].

+## Save states
+Beyond [High scores](#High-scores), lr-mame2003 supports save states through the [usual Retroarch hotkeys](https://github.com/retropie/retropie-setup/wiki/retroarch-configuration#default-joypad-hotkeys).
+However, save state support has to be implemented per-driver, so they won't work with all games.

 ## Feature requests

 Please use the [forum](https://retropie.org.uk/forum) for all support issues, but feature requests can be made on the [GitHub page](https://github.com/libretro/mame2003-libretro).